 Perfectly Baked Potatoes

-- medium sized russet potatoes
+- medium sized russet potatoes (or sweet potatoes)

 - avocado oil